LoyaltyOps War Games

 How long is the War Games engagement?

 The format and duration are scoped to the organization's needs in the Discovery Call.
-War Games can be delivered as an intensive 2-day engagement or as a 30 or 90-day installation, depending on how deeply the framework needs to be embedded and what the organization wants to be able to produce independently going forward.
+War Games can be delivered as an intensive 2-day engagement or as a longer 30-90 day installation, depending on how deeply the framework needs to be embedded and what the organization wants to be able to produce independently going forward.

 What does the organization leave with after War Games?